-This is a guide covering camera resolution.
+This is a guide covering camera resolution in photography.

 There’s a lot of technical jargon that often pops up when talking about camera resolution.